ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Impact of our work

-There are several ways our work will have an impact, the first of which concerns its application in research on loneliness and isolation in the elderly population.
+There are several ways our work will have an impact...

+One potential impact of our work concerns its application in research on loneliness and isolation in the elderly population.
 Although we lacked the time and resources to conduct research on this topic, one future area of work which our product could be applied to is research on loneliness and isolation in the elderly.
 In particular, our product could be used to garner data on the effect of digital games on older adults who self-report as lonely and isolated.
 Specifically, researchers could conduct a small-scale study in which users' self-reported levels of loneliness and isolation are measured over a set period of time.
 As Alan (1999) points out, this type of hypothesis testing is an indispensable part of research since it allows researchers to test hypotheses and determine the contribution of certain independent and dependent variables.
 As such, this is an area of research which our product could be applied to.
 Indeed, the ubiquity of computers and smartphones and the self-centric orientation of their technologies capable of connecting individuals from across the globe indicates that multiplayer games with video functionality could play an important role in future research on loneliness in older adults.

-A further impact concerns the the potential to help drive the networking of older people outside of the context of digital games.
-Perhaps our use of video chat specifically targetted towards the older demographic could act as a springboard for other researchers or developers to explore the use of video chat, chatrooms or other forms of social networking specifically for the elderly population and help to provide those who are isolated with more opportunities to connect with others.

 Building upon contemporary gaming platforms, we believe that this project pushes the field forward and provides a promising point of departure for future applications for older adults.